 Practice/Industry Group Overview

-Businesses today face a regulatory environment that is increasingly complex, with scrutiny coming from multiple directions – the government, the media, stockholders, employees, and customers.
+Businesses today face a regulatory environment that is increasingly complex, with scrutiny coming from multiple directions – the government, the media, stockholders, employees, customers and others.
 As a result, even the best-managed companies face a growing risk of legal exposure and potential threats to their performance, profitability, and reputation.

-Led by the former Chief Judge of the United States Court of Appeals for the Fourth Circuit, William W. “Billy” Wilkins, Nexsen Pruet’s Corporate Compliance/Crisis Management Practice Group works with clients to develop and implement programs that help ensure total compliance with legal and regulatory requirements, minimize risk, and protect corporate reputations.
-Our capabilities range from reviewing existing policies to designing processes and procedures that not only satisfy the law but also meet, and in some cases exceed, the standards for ethical business operations.
+Led by the former chief judge of the United States Court of Appeals for the Fourth Circuit, William W. “Billy” Wilkins, our corporate compliance attorneys work with clients to develop and implement programs that help minimize risk, ensure compliance with legal and regulatory requirements, and protect corporate reputations.
+Our capabilities range from reviewing existing policies to designing processes and procedures that satisfy the law and also meet, and sometimes exceed, ethical business standards.

 Our corporate compliance experience covers civil and criminal investigations and related matters.
-We represent companies and individuals in resolving these problems.
-Our lawyers customize compliance programs and legal strategies to meet company-specific objectives, goals, and cultures and to resolve problems when and where they develop.
+We represent companies and individuals to help resolve these problems.
+Our lawyers customize compliance programs and legal strategies to meet company-specific objectives, goals, and cultures.

-Beyond all of that, the corporate compliance attorneys can also draw upon the experience and knowledge of our numerous other practice groups – such as white-collar crime, litigation, corporate, health care, executive employment, environmental, immigration, intellectual property, and tax – to develop best practices and codes of conduct that can withstand even the most thorough examination.
+Beyond that, corporate compliance attorneys can also draw upon the experience and knowledge of numerous other practice groups to develop best practices and codes of conduct that can withstand even the most thorough examination.

 - Conducting internal investigations

-- Development of conflict of interest policies for corporations and their boards
+- Developing conflict of interest policies for corporations and boards

 - Risk assessment evaluations